mortang2410/dotfiles/README.md

    you just need to run `sudo make install`.
-But **BEWARE**, this is usually just copying files manually into your system, and you should never actually do this, as you can't easily uninstall those files, and `apt` (the default
-       package manager of Ubuntu) won't know about those files.
+But **BEWARE**, this is usually just copying files manually into your system, and you should never actually do this, as you can't easily uninstall those files, and `apt` (the default package manager of Ubuntu) won't know about those files.
 A safer method on Ubuntu is to add `checkinstall` right after `sudo` and before the install command (with flags).
 So often you just run `sudo checkinstall make install`, which will turn the program into an actual `.deb` package file, and installing that `.deb` file will allow `apt` to track those files, so that you can remove them later as a package via `apt`.
    `checkinstall` allows you to set some options for the package, such as its name, version etc. As an example, let's say `checkinstall`, after running,  creates `myprogram.deb`, then we just need to run `sudo dpkg -i myprogram.deb` to install it.

 Each program might use different tools, such as `meson`, `cmake`, `ninja` etc.
 So the actual commands and flags might vary.
 Again, read the instructions for each program.
 For instance, a program might use `ninja install` instead of `make install`, so you'd need to run `sudo checkinstall ninja install` instead.
+By default, if you just run `sudo checkinstall`, it is the same as running `sudo checkinstall make install` (which might not be what you want for certain programs).

 ### Downloading the repo